 - Second-degree felony – 10 years in prison and up to $25,000 in fines

 - First-degree felony – 20 years in prison and up to $25,000 in fines

 If you are convicted of a felony, it can impact your career and education as well.
 Many employers refuse to hire felons, and it can be difficult to obtain financial aid with a felony on your record.
 You may also have difficulty finding affordable housing in the future.
 Gun ownership and immigration may also be negatively impacted by criminal status.
 Allegations of a family crime may strain family relationships and cause problems in civil court cases involving divorce, child custody, and child visitation.

-Developing a strategic defense against kidnapping and family-related criminal charges can be complicated.
+Developing a strategic defense against family-related criminal charges can be complicated.
 Evidence in cases that involve few witnesses and different stories can be difficult to present.
-Your experienced Pittsburgh kidnapping and family crimes lawyer can help you gather information and present it in a way that benefits your side of the case.
+Your experienced Pittsburgh family crimes lawyer can help you gather information and present it in a way that benefits your side of the case.